GenesisEducationKyiv/software-engineering-school-5-0-DzOlha/README.md

 To use the Weather API functionality:
 1. Create an account at [WeatherAPI](https://www.weatherapi.com/my)
 2. Obtain your API token
-3. Add the token to the appropriate `.env` files as described at the beginning of this README
+3. Add the token to the appropriate `/infra/dev/php/.env` and `/infra/prod/php/.env`files as described at the beginning of this README